udyux/opentx-widget-rxlink/README.md

 ## Installation

-Download the latest `.zip` file from the [releases page](releases), extract it and place the folder in the `/WIDGETS/` directory on your transmitter's SD card.
+Download the `.zip` file from the [latest release](https://github.com/udyux/opentx-widget-rxlink/releases/latest), extract it and place the folder in the `/WIDGETS/` directory on your transmitter's SD card.

 ## Usage